jez/blog/source/_posts/2019-05-20-profiling-in-haskell.markdown

 you can [see on GitHub][prof-snippet]) but the important parts for me were the four columns at the end.
 The first two are the proporion of execution time and allocated memory attributable to this cost center specifically.
-The last two are the same, but include the resources of all sub cost centers.
+The last two are the same, but summed over all child cost centers.

-(I found the [GHC User Guide] super helpful to learn everything I wanted to know about this format, what a cost center is, and some tips for profiling in general).
+(I found the [GHC User Guide] *super* helpful to learn everything I wanted to know: what the columns mean, what a cost center is, and some tips for profiling in general).

-So the glaring thing that jumps out from the data: we're spending 85% of our 738ms running time **generating random numbers**.
+So the glaring realization in the data: we're spending 85% of our 738ms running time **generating random numbers**.
 All my effort spent optimizing memory, but it was the PRNG that was slow the whole time. 😣

 ## Fast PRNG in Haskell